IanMadlenya/Macroeconometirc-Models-and-Yield-Curve-Sensitivity/README.md

 $$
 r_{par}(T) \times A(T)+d(T) = 1
 $$
-**Because the fixed leg of IRS is the same with a par bond, IRS rate are always take as the real par rates.**
+**Because the fixed leg of IRS is the same with a par bond, IRS rate are always taken as the real par rates.**
 + **Discount factor: ** $d(t)$ gives the present values of one unit of currency to be received at various time t.
 $$
 \begin{align*}